If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.

 Philippians 4:6–7 ESV

-What else gives you peace of mind about raising bilingual kids?
+What else gives you peace of mind about raising bilingual children?